qingping95/ChatGPT_cmd/README.md

 python start_chat.py --instruct=en2cn
 ```

-## Argument
+## Options
 - `--instruct=<INSTRUCT_CONTENT_OR_KEY>` An instruct key of a predefined instruct or a sentence content of a new instruct.
+- `--instructs_path` User defined instructs path.
-- `--multi_line` supports multi-lines input.
+- `--multi_line` Supports multi-lines input.
 You need to press two `ENTER` keys to end the input and get a reply.

 ## Other
 - You can input `clear` to clear the context and start a new conversation.